KrishnaBalasara/TextVista-Text-Utility-App/README.md

 - Count Word: Count the number of words in your text.
 - Count Character: Count the number of characters in your text.

+## Made with ❤️

+Thank you for checking out TextVista!
+If you find this project helpful or have suggestions for improvement, feel free to contribute or provide feedback.
+Your support is greatly appreciated! 😊